wojemann/stim-seizures/README.md

 * seizure_detection_pretrain.py
 script to generate seizure detection values for each spontaneous and stimulation induced seizure using the NDD model and two benchmarks: Absolute slope, and a wavenet-based univariate seizure detector.
 * val_generate_model_annotations.py
-script to generate ueo channel and 10 second spread channel annotations for each seizure that had human annotations.
-The annotations were generated for each threshold in [0,4,750] in order to fit thresholds.
+script to generate ueo channel and 10 second spread channel annotations for each seizure that had human annotations at each threshold in a parameter sweep.
 * val_threshold_sweep_merging.py
 script for merging human annotations and model annotations at each of the swept thresholds
 * tuning_model_thresholds.ipynb